GLOBAL MARKETS-Global stocks, oil edge away from highs as stimulus rally ebbs

 MSCI All Country World Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Reporting by Andrew Galbraith in Shanghai and Matt Scuffham in New York; Editing by Stephen Coates and Jane Merriman)
+(Additional reporting by Andrew Galbraith in Shanghai and Saikat Chatterjee in London; editing by Jane Merriman, Larry King)

 ((Andrew.Galbraith@tr.com; +86 21 2083 0079; Reuters Messaging: andrew.galbraith.thomsonreuters.com@reuters.net ; Twitter: https://twitter.com/apgalbraith))